fsilvestre90/BeerMe/README.md

 # If you had to do this project again, what would you do differently and why?
     What I would change:
     1) More unit tests.
-I feel like I could get more granular if I mastered junit.
+I feel like I could get more granular once I have more experience with junit.
 I would also have more cases!
     2) Better error handling/messaging.
 What if somebody didn't give a complete body for 'addBeer'?
 I would include a message indicating what the user missed
     3) More endpoints.
 I spent a majority of my time learning this framework and configuration.
-Now that I understand this framework I build quicker!
+Now that I understand this framework, I can build the product quicker next time.

 #  What features did you choose to implement and why?